Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Energy-Based Modifications of Attention

-where the update part in Eq~\ref{eq:mha} can be viewed as modeling the gradient part $- \eta \nabla_{\vz^{(k)}} F^*$.
-Considering the extensive literature on GD, we can readily draw inspiration from it to inform modifications in model architecture.
-The momentum-based gradient descent algorithm \citep{NAG} can be written as\footnote{It should be noted that here we put the learning rate $\eta$ in the update of $\vz$, which is slightly different from \citet{NAG}, where $\eta$ appears in front of the gradient.
-A similar modification is also applied in the Nesterov Accelerated GD formulation.}
+where the update part can be viewed as modeling the gradient part $- \nabla_{\vz^{(k)}} F$ with $\eta = 1$.
+Considering the extensive literatures on GD, we can readily draw inspiration from them to inform modifications.
+The momentum-based GD algorithm \citep{NAG} can be written as\footnote{It should be noted that here we put the learning rate $\eta$ in the update of $\vz$, which is slightly different from \citet{NAG}, where $\eta$ appears in front of the gradient.
+A similar modification is also applied in the Nesterov Accelerated GD formulation.
+This form is closer to a PyTorch-style optimizer (torch.optim.SGD) implementation.}

 where $\vp$ denotes the momentum and is initialized as $\vp^{(0)} = \vzero$, $\beta$ is the momentum coefficient controlling the decay of past gradients, and $\eta$ is the learning rate.
-By comparing the momentum-based GD with the original Softmax attention update derived from vanilla GD as in Theorem~\ref{thm:mhaeq}, we find that it suffices to replace $\nabla_{\vz^{(k)}} F^*$ with the update part from ${\rm MHA}$, that is,
+By comparing the momentum-based GD with the original softmax attention update derived from vanilla GD, we can find that it suffices to replace $\nabla_{\vz^{(k)}} F$ in Eq~(\ref{eq:momenGD}) with the update part in Eq~(\ref{eq:mha}), that is,

-where $T = \sqrt{d_h}$.
+where $T = \sqrt{d_h}$ and we use $f^{(k)}$ to denote the pure attention part (without skip connection).
 We set $\beta$ and $\eta$ as learnable parameters initialized to $0.9$ and $1.0$ respectively.
-We refer to this momentum-based improved structure as ${\rm MomenMHA}$.
-Intuitively, the original attention mechanism can be viewed as modeling the gradient updates directly, whereas ${\rm MomenMHA}$ can be seen as learning the gradient updates within a momentum-based framework.
+We refer to this momentum-based modified structure as ${\rm MomenMHA}$.
+Intuitively, the original attention mechanism can be viewed as modeling the gradient updates directly, whereas ${\rm MomenMHA}$ can be seen as learning the momentum updates.
+In fact, we can expand the update of $\vz$ in Eq (\ref{eq:momenGD}) to obtain

+We can see that the output of the $L$-th layer can be viewed as a weighted sum of the initial input $\vz^{(0)}$ and the pure attention outputs $f^{(k)}$ from the previous $L-1$ layers.
+This is equivalent to implicitly introducing $L$ skip connections, which finally results in $\frac{L(L+1)}{2}$ skip connections across the $L$ layers, which can be seen in Figure \ref{fig:momen}.
+This idea is closely related to that of DenseNet \citep{densenet}; however, in our case, these skip connections are introduced \textbf{implicitly} through the maintenance of a momentum vector $\vp$, and each skip connection is assigned a weight that follows \textbf{geometric series in $\beta^n$} with the inter-layer distance.
+In addition, in DenseNet, additional feature maps from different layers are concatenated and fed into the next layer, whereas in our approach the different features are directly added together.